(European) Complex Cities

 - Design a sustainable and politically sensitive spatial plan that addresses these conditions in a constructive way (see student work already done)

 Relation with research activities

-Randstad/European integration: Graduations investigating Imagining (European) Regions build up upon a broad body of research into Dutch and European spatial planning conducted at the Department of Urbanism and within the OTB department – Research for the Built Environment.
+Randstad/European integration: Graduations investigating (European) Complex Cities build up upon a broad body of research into Dutch and European spatial planning conducted at the Department of Urbanism.
 Below we have listed a small number of relevant research projects.

 Comparative Analysis of Territorial Governance and Spatial Planning Systems in Europe (COMPASS): Numerous reports have called for more effective territorial governance and a stronger spatial dimension to EU policies.
 Spatial planning should help to combine actions in particular places to achieve more effective results.
 COMPASS will compare the role of spatial planning in the 39 countries giving special attention to its relationship with the €352 billion programme of investment through Cohesion policy.
 The project director at TU Delft, Vincent Nadin, said ‘the big challenge for COMPASS is to make an effective comparison whilst respecting the very different social, economic and cultural conditions in the many countries involved.
 We have a very experienced consortium who can provide the in-depth know-how necessary for an authoritative assessment.’
 The COMPASS consortium comprises nine partners and 16 sub-contractors, many of whom have been at the forefront of research on European spatial planning and territorial governance.